 Also, any valve leakages, while unlikely, can be detected quickly by the diver.

 The primary problem of sidemount is that it doesn’t scale quite as easily as traditional backmount.
 A backmounted BCD can quite easily be converted from taking double cylinders to taking a single cylinder.
 Whereas a sidemount BCD is much easier when you to use double cylinders, even on a shallow reef dive.

 This makes it quite likely that you’ll need two BCD’s, one for single cylinder diving and one for doubles/sidemount.

 Scaling the other way can also be problematic.
-For deep, prologed dives, divers carry more than just two cylinders, as the same gas cannot de breathed throughout the dive.
+For deep, prolonged dives, divers carry more than just two cylinders, as the same gas cannot de breathed throughout the dive.

-A number of gasses are used during the descent and ascent, called “travelling gasses”, and another gas is used during the bottom part of the dive.
+A number of gasses are used during the descent and ascent, called “traveling gasses”, and another gas is used during the bottom part of the dive.

 To get a feel of this, try carrying an amount of weight distributed in two shoulder bags, one at each side, then try moving the same weight into a backpack.

 To side or not to side?